 In a situation where someone else needs to make decisions about your assets or your health, an impartial third party is often a better choice than a close family member.
 A skilled estate planning attorney can help you determine the best person to represent your interests if you are incapacitated.

 Mistake #4: Failure to Fund Trusts and Improperly Funding Trusts

 Any of the Legacy Lawyers patented trusts can be extremely effective at keeping your assets where you want them after you pass away, but those trusts are only helpful if they are properly funded.
 This is particularly important when dealing with a special needs trust for a disabled family member.
 Making sure the right assets are placed in the proper places can be a complicated process, especially if you own a business.
 An attorney makes sure your business, personal assets, and retirement funds are all sorted and placed where they are most advantageous to you.

 Mistake #5: Not Hiring an Attorney to Execute Your Estate Plan

 The single biggest mistake anyone makes with their estate planning is trying to put together a will or create a trust on their own.
 Without an attorney’s help, you are less likely to avoid the lengthy and costly probate process with your estate after you die, and it's more difficult to ensure your assets are distributed according to your wishes.

 Make Sure Your Long-Term Estate Planning Needs Are Met!
-Contact Our Experienced Estate Planning Attorney Today!
+Contact Our Experienced Wilmington Estate Planning Attorney Today!

 Don’t let these costly mistakes interfere with your plans for the future.
 The heirlooms and assets you’ve built up over your life should go where you want them in your final years.
-Contact Legacy Lawyers today and we can help craft an asset protection and estate plan before it's too late.
+Contact Legacy Lawyers today and our top estate attorneys can help craft an asset protection and estate plan before it's too late.